Last day for a languid hero

 The last day of Test cricket for David Gower, bowled for 1 by Waqar Younis in the second innings as Pakistan won by ten wickets at The Oval to take the series 2-1.
 In the previous two Tests, Gower had scored 73 and 31 not out - so there seemed to be something personal in Graham Gooch's decision not to take him to India that winter, an omission that did England no good.
 Gower's languidly brilliant shot-making brought him 8231 Test runs, an England record broken shortly afterwards by...
 Gooch himself.

 One of India's more inept overseas displays concluded with them being rolled over inside three days at Old Trafford.
 They never quite recovered from being 8 for 4 after the first day, and though they made it to 53 before losing their second wicket in the second dig, they capitulated after tea, losing their last nine wickets for just over 100 runs.
 Moeen Ali, England's surprise bowling package of the series, picked up four of those with his offspin.
 Remarkably, England needed just ten men to finish the job, with their first-innings star Stuart Broad absent after he was hit in the face by a Varun Aaron ball while batting.
-To make matters worse for India, the weather turned hostile soon after the were bowled out, and nearly the whole of the scheduled fourth day was rainy.
+To make matters worse for India, the weather turned hostile soon after they were bowled out, and nearly the whole of the scheduled fourth day was rainy.

 A remarkable game at Old Trafford, where Lancashire beat Somerset by eight wickets... in a day.
 On a drying pitch, batting was almost impossible and 32 wickets fell for 294 runs.
 Arthur Mold and Johnny Briggs took all 20 Somerset wickets, bowling the visitors out for 88 and 58.

 As well as taking 143 Test wickets for England, Chris Old could bat a bit, as he showed in hammering a century in only 37 minutes for Yorkshire against Warwickshire at Edgbaston.
-He hit six sixes and 13 fours and scored his second 50 in only nine minutes.
+He hit six sixes and 13 fours and scored his second fifty in only nine minutes.

 In a typically powerful and merciless assault, West Indies captain Clive Lloyd scored an unbeaten 201 against Glamorgan in Swansea.
 Wisden called it "the fastest double-century since Gilbert Jessop's days in 1903".
 Lloyd's side went on to win the Test series 3-0 over England.